jeremyrich/Elsass-TV/README.md

 ### Second you need a running [elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/current/install-elasticsearch.html "elasticsearch") instance on default port: 9200

-### Finally activate the virtual environment and launch the server
+### Finally deploy a new virtualenv and launch the server
 In the terminal:

 * Go to the project directory